The Clock May Be Ticking for Favorable Estate Planning Provisions

 Limits on Valuation Discounts

 Valuation discounts have been a subject of debate between planners and the IRS for some time, particularly when used in the context of non-business assets.
 The current proposal attempts to settle this debate.
 Under the proposed bill, transfers involving non-business assets (those not involved in a trade or business and/or real estate with material participation) to an entity (family limited partnership/LLC) would be valued as if they were transferred directly to the donee, effectively eliminating any discount opportunity.
 There would be no application of the lack of marketability or control discounts for any stakeholder considered a “member of the family”.
-Notably, those employing discounts to transfer family business interests or real estate with material participation will not be affected by this proposal.
+Notably, those employing discounts to transfer family business interests or real estate with material participation will not be affected by this proposal, while for the management of the employees, the use of a paystub software is the best option.
 If a family is considering implementing a non-business family partnership and wants a valuation discount, the time to act may be now, as this provision would take effect as of the date of the passage of the bill.

 Curtailing Tax Benefits of Generation-Skipping Trusts